The controversy over Hillary Clinton's improper, unsecure email server is far from over. The federal investigation into possible criminal negligence

 Malicious actors routinely attempted to hack the personal email accounts of senior State Department officials during Hillary Clinton’s tenure as the nation’s chief diplomat, an internal memo reveals.
 The February 2011 memo, obtained by the Competitive Enterprise Institute through an open records request and shared with the Washington Free Beacon, warned of “a dramatic increase … in attempts by [redacted] to compromise the private home e-mail accounts of senior [State] Department officials.”
 All of Clinton’s official email communications as secretary of state took place through a personal email address housed on a “homebrew” server in her Chappaqua, N.Y., home.
 According to the memo, written specifically for Clinton by Eric Boswell, then the State Department’s top diplomatic security official, the unnamed hackers were attempting to breach officials’ email accounts via a technique known as “phishing.”

 The report goes on to demonstrate that Clinton was targeted by "phishers," and that she responded to at least one of the bogus emails.
 The State Department official who wrote the memo warning of outside hacking efforts assured Clinton that at least classified information wasn't in jeopardy because "the targets are unclassified personal e-mail accounts."
 This would have been a silver lining if not for the crucial fact that Clinton used her unclassified personal email accounts and server for all of her official business, including quite a lot of classified business.
 She was very explicitly warned of the risks, but chose to carry on with her reckless email scheme anyway.
 In addition, Boswell also sent an urgent 2009 memo to top State Department staff, including Clinton, warning that unclassified Blackberrys and smart phones were "highly vulnerable in any setting to remotely and covertly monitoring conversations, retrieving emails, and exploring calendars."
 Boswell emphasized the severity of the admonition, writing, "I cannot stress [this] too strongly."
 Mrs. Clinton continued to use a number of non-State Department-issued mobile devices throughout her tenure as America's top diplomat.
-One last point: Politico published what appeared to be a quasi-exculpatory story over the weekend, stating that the intelligence community had wrongly assessed intelligence in two Hillary emails as "top secret."
-The publication was forced to walk back their report:
+One last point: Politico published what appeared to be a quasi-exculpatory story over the weekend, stating that the intelligence community had wrongly assessed intelligence in

 UPDATE: DNI Clapper's office denies final determination on classification of disputed Clinton emails https://t.co/fbpJv3dMFP— Josh Gerstein (@joshgerstein) November 7, 2015